 Vonage VOIP : Computer Hardware Buyers’ Glossary

-The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_17.
-If you can’t see the prices, or if you just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 Vonage VOIP

 From then on, you use it just like an ordinary telephone for both local and long distance calls, both outgoing and incoming.
-You have an ordinary telephone number, much the way you would with a cell-phone.
+You have an ordinary telephone number, much the way you would with a cellphone.
 You can optionally keep your current phone number.
 One of my friends/customers signed up and he is quite happy with it.
 Most of the time, I can’t tell the quality apart from the ordinary long distance phone service.
 However, sometimes for hours at a time, the calls keep breaking up, where you hear only every second word.
 It is highly irritating.
 One major catch is it does not have 911 service yet, though it is promised.
 So you would probably want to use a cell phone or ordinary wall phone for just that.

 There are two payment plans: $40.00 USD which includes unlimited domestic long distance and $26.00 USD which includes unlimited regional long distance and 500 minutes of long distance.
 Additional minutes are charged at about $0.06 USD a minute depending on the country.
 This is preposterously expensive given that Vonage does not actually provide any communications services.
 It uses your existing high speed Internet link, the same as Skype which is free.
 All Vonage provides is a bit of software and computers in various parts of the world to let you telephone people without Internet access on their telephone land line.
 There is an additional installation fee of $10.00 USD to cover shipping you the CISCO ATA.